MidFidelity/TINF21C_Team2_AAS_digital_nameplate/project/protocol_overview/protocol_overview.md

 # Protocol Overview
 This document contains all the protocols merged into one.
-It is separated into meetings for weeklys and submeetings for conferences in the sub team.
+It is separated into meetings for weeklys and submeetings for conferences in the subteams.

 # Table of contents
 1. [Meeting 11.09.2022](#W-11.09.2022)